 - Tendon conditions such as tears, tendonitis, and desmitis

 - Wound Healing

 Because it is cumulative, each treatment complements the last.
 Acute injuries may require daily treatments until your vet determines it is time to taper treatments.
 Chronic conditions may need several initial treatments before beginning a maintenance protocol.
-Adobe Veterinary Center is proud to offer portable equine laser therapy so treatment can happen at the location of your choice.
 Give us a call at 520-546-8387 to schedule a consultation to determine if equine laser therapy would benefit your equine athletes.